Lived Space.

 Formats

 The one-day and three-day workshops run every month.
-The seven-day residency runs once a quarter.
-The formats differ in how often you return to the same space.
-More returns, more repetition, more depth in the process.
+The six-day residency runs once a quarter.
+The difference between them is how many times you return to the same space.
+More returns means you see what you missed the first time.

 The One-Day Immersion